johmca/Udacity-AIND2/JohnNotes.md

-We have set up the AIND environment for the course so need to move into that environment to do work in Python
+We have set up the AIND environment for the course so need to move into that environment to do work in Python3